kingwash95/logfinder/README.md

 ### Features

 -Ability to specify a search directory;
 -Ability to select text file extensions.
-At the moment there are only two extensions in the application, but you can easily add the missing ones to the program code.
-Enter text to search;
+-Enter text to search;
 -If you enter an invalid non-existent directory or if no files are found, the corresponding information messages will appear.

 ### Images